 Don't call me a Pig!

 Sometimes called a "musk hog," the javelina releases a very strong odor when alarmed or excited.
 Scent glands are present below each eye and on the Javelina's back.
 These glands are also used to mark territory, which can range from 75 to 700 acres.
-Javelinas will also mark other members of the squadron with these scent glands by rubbing against one another.
+Javelinas will also mark each other with these scent glands by rubbing against one another.
 Due to extremely poor vision, the javelina must rely on these scents and their sense of smell to communicate.
-The smell can be quite strong, and you will usually smell a javelina before you see it!
+The smell can be quite strong, and you will usually smell a javelina before you see it.